-Mesophilic aerobic bacteria counts provide useful indications on the hygienic status of wet processing steps.
-A trend in counts above the recommended limits may indicate a build-up of
+SPC provides a useful indication on the hygienic status of wet processing steps.
+A trend in counts above the recommended limits may indicate a build-up of bacteria in equipment such

-&lt;sup>8 Infant formula products is defined in Standard 1.1.2 of the Code
+&lt;sup>7 Infant formula products is defined in Standard 1.1.2 of the Code

-&lt;sup>9 Referred to as Enterobacter sakazakii prior to 2008.
+&lt;sup>8 Referred to as Enterobacter sakazakii prior to 2008.

-&lt;sup>10 Codex proposed a 2 class sampling plan for Enterobacteriaceae on the basis that a 3 class sampling plan would not be practical analytically given the low levels of Enterobacteriaceae that occur when stringent hygiene conditions are maintained.
+&lt;sup>9 Codex proposed a 2 class sampling plan for Enterobacteriaceae on the basis that a 3 class sampling plan would not be practical analytically given the low levels of Enterobacteriaceae that occur when stringent hygiene conditions are maintained.
 This criterion assumes that:

-• the product is sufficiently homogenous so that high level contaminations will fail (more than two samples would exceed "m")
+• the product is sufficiently homogenous so that high level contaminations will fail (more than two samples would exceed 'm')